Eckohaus/Angular_Momentum_Reaction_Engine/Toolsets/Calculators/Readme.md

 ## Angular Momentum Reaction Engine

 ##### Boundary Momentum :

-Maxim Newspaper :

-"For people who like less noise.
-A tool designed to reduce all statistical noise to a zero bound state.
-Perfect for peeping "
+"A tool designed to reduce all statistical noise to a zero bound state."

-##### Lambda : Noise calculator.
+##### Lambda :

 Tory Tuesdays Monthly Periodical :